This post may contain affiliate links. Please see my disclosure policy for details.

 - Hill of Gediminas’ Grave – Gediminas was a Grand Duke of Lithuania from the 13th – 14th century and is known as the founding father of Vilnius.
 He had a prophetic dream while on a hunting trip of a wolf made of iron, howling with the strength of a hundred wolves.
 A Baltic Shaman translated the dream that he needed to build a great city that people will speak about for thousands of years.
 So, Vilnius was born!
 As well as Gediminas Castle nearby, the Hill with his grave column can be found in this park.

 - Concert Hall / Hill of songs – If you’re heading in from the car park side, you’ll see a huge concert arena in the park.
-During the summer months, Vilnius hold many singing events and shows in this area.
+During the summer months, Vilnius holds many singing events and shows in this area.
 So, keep your eyes peeled for events you can attend!

 Looking for more amazing viewpoints in Vilnius?

-Did you know that one of the highlights of the visiting this city is finding the amazing panoramas?!
+Did you know that one of the highlights of visiting this city is finding the amazing panoramas?!

-You can find endless sweeping views from churches, castles, bell towers and even from restaurants in the sky!
+You can find endless sweeping views from churches, castles, bell towers, and even from restaurants in the sky!